-You’ve likely discovered the chef’s dilemma when it comes to this mix.
-Recipes call for a small amount, and yet you buy a jar that contains six times what you need!
+You’ve likely discovered the chef’s dilemma when it comes to this sauce.
+Recipes call for a small amount, and yet you buy a jar of chipotle peppers and adobo sauce that contains ten times what you need!

 The good news is this sauce keeps very well.
 Simple refrigeration in an airtight container will keep it fresh.
 Or you can puree the remainder of the can and freeze it in small tablespoon dabs.
 An ice tray works wonders for that.

-There are also fun uses that you may not have thought of that are easy to do.
-Check out our post about fun ways to use that extra chipotle peppers in adobo sauce in your everyday cooking.
+There are also many tasty uses that you may not have thought of and that are easy to do.
+Check out our post about fun ways to use extra chipotle peppers in adobo sauce in your everyday cooking.

 - What’s The Best Chipotle In Adobo Sauce Substitute?
 You may not always have a can around when you need it, so where do you turn?
 We provide your best options.